Makalfo/mina-docker-compose/README.md

    `docker logs -f mina-mainnet` <br>
    `docker logs -f mina-sidecar` <br>
 2) Ensure the mina-sidecar is connected to the daemon as that's what reports the uptime.
 The mina-sidecar will show an error until the mina daemon is in bootstrap, catchup, or synced
+3) The docker-compose file will bring up both the mina-sidecar and also enable the integrated uptime tracker that may be used in the next delegation cycle.
+4) To bring down the docker containers, perform `docker-compose down`